azhang03/data-science-chess-analysis/README.md

 ### Want to duplicate the results?
 You will need to generate your own API key from Lichess.com to scrape player-specific matches

+### Progress Check.pdf
+Includes:
+- explanation and analysis of work finished so far
+- Chess theory/general research info found for the project

 **Currently done:**
 - Scraping ~6000 chess games from Lichess users (specifically users froom team 'coders')
 - 3 Variable PCA